 Of course, not all dogs need conditioning because of injury.
-Working dogs and ones that compete in dog sports like agility and canicross need regular training to improve performance, balance and agility, and build muscle.
+Working dogs and those competing in dog sports like agility and canicross need regular training to improve performance, balance, agility, and build muscle.

 Remember, a puppy shouldn’t begin training for any sport until they are at least a year old.
-Your vet will always be happy to give advice about the appropriate fitness routine for your dog.
+Your vet will always be happy to advise about the appropriate fitness routine for your dog.

 Supplements for Canine Fitness and Muscle Building